How to Stay Passionate in a Long-term Relationship

 The radical idea here is that sex is supposed to die in a long-term relationship.
 There are forces at play that have nothing to do with our love or commitment to each other that make it so.
 Forces that are important to understand if you want to create the kind of passionate and connected sex that will last into the decades.

 What motivated you to hook up sexually is not what’s going to help you sustain passion in the long-term.
-And avoiding the typical mistakes that couples make can prevent the death of sex becoming the death of your relationship.
+Avoiding the typical mistakes that couples make can prevent the death of sex becoming the death of your relationship.
+And creating Connection Sex is the way to deeper sexual connection and satisfaction that gets better over time.

 The Evolution of Sex in a Relationship